chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 For details of the features please see section [Feature Extraction](#feature-extraction)

-I use Mutual Information and Logistic Regression to determine the relevance or the predictability or the features extracted.
-Results show that semantic familarity and profanity words are the most powerful features to predict hate speech.
+I use Mutual Information determine which features are associated to hate speech, and use Logistic Regression to determine the predictability of the features extracted.
 See [Feature Selection](#feature_selection) for details of the results.

 Please downlaod the Chinese w2v corpus in here: https://ai.tencent.com/ailab/nlp/en/embedding.html